 Our common stock is currently quoted on the OTC Bulletin Board.
-Although we expect our common and warrants to begin trading on the Nasdaq Capital Market, NASDAQ may decline our application to be listed on such exchange.
+Although we intend to apply to list the common stock and warrants on the Nasdaq Capital Market, NASDAQ may decline our application to be listed on such exchange.
 Further, even if NASDAQ approves the common stock and warrants for listing, there can be no assurance that there will be an active market for our shares of common stock and warrants either now or in the future.
 If an active and liquid trading market does not develop or if developed cannot be sustained, you may have difficulty selling any of our common stock that you purchase.
 The initial public offering price for the shares and related warrants will be determined by negotiations between us and the underwriters and may not be indicative of prices that will prevail in the open market following this offering.
 The market price of our common stock may decline below the initial offering price, and you may not be able to sell your shares of our common stock at or above the price you paid in this offering, or at all.